archcoding-books/papers/storage/haystack/haystack.md

 to gain insight into why we decided to build Haystack.

-Faced with the bottlenecks in our NFS-based design, we explored whether it would be useful to build a sys- tem similar to GFS [9].
-Since we store most of our user data in MySQL databases, the main use cases for files in our system were the directories engineers use for de- velopment work, log data, and photos.
-NAS appliances offer a very good price/performance point for develop- ment work and for log data.
+Faced with the bottlenecks in our NFS-based design, we explored whether it would be useful to build a system similar to GFS [9].
+Since we store most of our user data in MySQL databases, the main use cases for files in our system were the directories engineers use for development work, log data, and photos.
+NAS appliances offer a very good price/performance point for development work and for log data.
 Furthermore, we leverage Hadoop [11] for the extremely large log data.
 Serving photo requests in the long tail represents a problem for which neither MySQL, NAS appliances, nor Hadoop are well-suited.

-One could phrase the dilemma we faced as exist- ing storage systems lacked the right RAM-to-disk ra- tio.
+One could phrase the dilemma we faced as existing storage systems lacked the right RAM-to-disk ratio.
 However, there is norightratio.
 The system just needsenoughmain memory so that all of the filesystem metadata can be cached at once.
-In our NAS-based ap- proach, one photo corresponds to one file and each file requires at least one inode, which is hundreds of bytes large.
+In our NAS-based approach, one photo corresponds to one file and each file requires at least one inode, which is hundreds of bytes large.
 Having enough main memory in this approach is not cost-effective.
 To achieve a better price/performance